sharkcore/tweenz/README.md

 ### Why?
 This library does the following:
 - Exposes the response body to the middleware (as part of `requestDetails`)
-- Provides a first class API to allow middleware to execute code after the request has completed
+- Provides a first class API to allow middleware to safely execute code after the request has finished

 ## Getting started